Paul Shapiro (author): Biography

 When he was thirteen years old, Shapiro stopped eating meat as a result of learning about the methods of meat production.
 About one month later, he stopped eating eggs and dairy.

 While a high school student at Georgetown Day School in 1995, Shapiro founded the animal advocacy organization Compassion Over Killing, and served as an undercover investigator and its campaigns director until 2005.
 Compassion Over Killing became well known for its investigative work exposing conditions for farm animals on factory farms, at livestock auctions, and at slaughter plants.

 Shapiro helped spearhead the campaign to end the use of the "Animal Care Certified" logo on egg cartons in the United States.
 In that case, the egg industry was labeling eggs from hens confined in battery cages as "Animal Care Certified."
-After Better Business Bureau rulings, federal petitions, investigations at "Animal Care Certified" egg facilities leading to media exposés, and other efforts, in September 2005, the Federal Trade Commission announced that the logo would be removed from egg cartons nationwide.